Skip advert

 Advertisement - Article continues below

-Finally, the high-performance M50 is the first electric car from BMW’s M division and gets another electric motor for the front wheels, for a combined total of 537bhp.
-This reduces range to 316 miles but also cuts 0-62mph to 3.9 seconds.
+Finally, the high-performance M50 is the first electric car from BMW’s M division.
+It gets another electric motor for the front wheels, bringing four-wheel drive and a combined total of 537bhp.
+This reduces range to 318 miles but also cuts the 0-62mph time to 3.9 seconds.

-Aside from the M50 which can almost be considered a separate model in and of itself, the eDrive35 and eDrive40 can be specified in either Sport or M Sport trim.
-As you’d expect from a premium German car starting from around £50,000, standard equipment is strong even for the base-level Sport.
-All cars get BMW’s iDrive 8 infotainment setup – we’ll explore this later – as well as LED headlights, Sensatec faux-leather upholstery, heated front seats, climate control and a reversing camera.
-M Sport adds a racier bodykit, leather upholstery, electrically adjusting and memory seats, privacy glass, wireless phone charging and a head-up display.
+Aside from the M50, which can almost be considered a separate model in and of itself, the eDrive35 and eDrive40 can be specified in either Sport or M Sport trim.
+As you’d expect from a premium German car starting from over £50,000, standard equipment is strong even for the base-level Sport.
+All cars get BMW’s iDrive infotainment setup – we’ll explore this later – as well as LED headlights, Sensatec faux-leather upholstery, heated front seats, climate control and a reversing camera.
+M Sport adds a racier bodykit, unique upholstery, electrically adjusting and memory seats and privacy glass.

 Safety is commendable, thanks to a wide range of standard and optional features that make the i4 safer and easier to drive.
 However, the BMW i4 just missed out on top marks in Euro NCAP testing, scoring a total of four out of a possible five stars.